dasiths/dasiths.github.io/_posts/2018-10-01-speaking-levelsconf-2018.md

 comments: true
 header:
   teaser: /assets/images/capture2.png
-categories: [Conference, Event Sourcing]
+categories: [Conference, Event Sourcing, CQRS]
-tags: [cqrs, Domain Driven Design, neventlite, public speaking]
+tags: [CQRS, domain driven design, event sourcing, levelsconf, neventlite, public speaking]
 ---
 I recently got a chance to speak at <a href="https://www.levelsconf.com/" target="_blank" rel="noopener">Levels Conference</a> and it was my first time speaking in front of such a large audience.
 There were around 400 very keen junior developers there.